At Upton Junior School we recognise that every child is a unique individual. Our mission statement is:

 The class teacher may suggest ways of supporting your child’s learning during Parent Consultation Meetings, requested meetings and where appropriate contact diaries.

-Miss Arthur may meet with you to discuss how to support your child.
+Miss Arthur or Miss Claxton may meet with you to discuss how to support your child.

-Where a specific assessment has been carried out by the Inclusion Manager or a specialist agency, parents/carers will be contacted to discuss the way results and suggested ways forward.
+Where a specific assessment has been carried out by the SENCO or a specialist agency, parents/carers will be contacted to discuss the results and suggested ways forward.

-A member of the SEND team may meet with you discuss strategies to use if there are problems with a child’s behaviour or emotional needs.
+A member of the Inclusion Team may meet with you discuss strategies to use if there are concerns about a child’s wellbeing or emotional needs.

-If outside agencies such as an Educational Psychologist have been involved, suggestions and strategies are often provided that can be used at home.
+If outside agencies such as an Educational Psychologist or Early Help have been involved, suggestions and strategies are often provided that can be used at home.

 5. What support will there be for my child’s overall well-being?